REVERSE MORTGAGE

-If you need money to cover healthcare expenses, pay off your mortgage, or add to your income, you should consider a reverse mortgage — a type of loan secured by your home.
+People over the age of 62 may be eligible for a Reverse Mortgage.
+If you need money to cover any expenses in your retirement, you should consider a reverse mortgage — a type of loan secured by your home.
 It allows you to keep your home but convert part of the equity into cash.
-When borrowing against your equity, you get access to cash to freely pay for increasing cost-of-living expenses or unexpected costs.
+When borrowing against your equity, you get access to cash in either a lump sum or monthly payments.
+People typically use reverse mortgage funds to pay off debts, cover health care expenses, do home renovations, or even pay for travel expenses.
+It is important to weigh the pros and cons of a reverse mortgage, since this type of loan can reduce the amount of home equity that is available to the borrower’s heirs.

 Overview